Install Enhanced Imply Private on Google Kubernetes Engine (beta)

 under the Datasources

-Now the datasource is ready to be queried.
-Please see the query tutorial documentation.
+The datasource is now ready to be queried.
+See the query tutorial documentation for details.

 To update an existing Imply deployment, run the setup script as described in Creating an Imply Deployment.
-Give the selection for the deployment that you'd like to update, and when asked if you'd like to update, enter yes
+Give the selection for the deployment that you'd like to update.
+When asked if you'd like to update, select update, which is the default.

 1) New